shdlabs/SSTorytime/README.md

         N = note, 4 = 4 semantic type, L = language
         N4L = notes for loading

 * [N4L-db](docs/N4L.md) - a version of N4L that depends on the Golang package SSToryline in /pkg and uploads to a postgres database.
-These are kept separate for now, but might be merged into N4L later.
+This version is a compatible superset of N4L which prepares a database for searchN4L.

+* [searchN4L](docs/searchN4L.md) - a simple and experimental command line tool for testing the graph database